blockanalitica/maker-ui/README.md

 # License

-The code in this project is free software under the [AGPL License version 3 or later](LICENSE).
+The code in this project is free software under the [Apache License 2.0](LICENSE).